Al Young (wide receiver): Post-football

 After his football career, Young taught physical education at North Augusta High School and coached the men's basketball and track and field teams for 37 years until retiring in 2014.
-He returned to coach the North Augusta Girl's Basketball Team, which he has built a dynasty, winning the STATE CHAMPIONSHIP 5 TIMES IN THE PAST 7 YEARS!
+He returned to coach the North Augusta Girls' Basketball Team, which he has built a dynasty, winning the State Championship 5 times in the past 7 years.
 His team has competed in the State Championship Game 6 of the past 7 years.